jjavery/oddjob/README.md

 A job queue for Node.js applications

-_Why use a job queue?_ If your application needs to reliably complete units of work without blocking request handlers or API calls, you might benefit from a job queue.
+_Why use a job queue?_ If your application needs to complete units of work outside of its main process, whether for reliability or scalability or both, it might benefit from a job queue.

-_Why use oddjob?_ If your stack already includes Node.js and MongoDB or one of the other supported data access layers, then oddjob might be a good fit for your solution.
+_Why use oddjob?_ If your stack already includes Node.js and MongoDB or one of the other supported databases, then oddjob might be a good fit for your project.

+_Why not use oddjob?_ It's beta quality!
+Not yet fully tested or used in production.
+There are many other high-quality options available.

 ## Features

-- **Distributed** - Multiple worker processes can run from the same job queue, and multiple clients can push jobs to the same job queue.
+- **Distributed** - Multiple workers run from the same job queue, and multiple clients push jobs to the same job queue.
-- **Concurrency** - A worker process can run multiple jobs simultaneously.
+- **Concurrency** - Multiple workers run multiple jobs simultaneously.
-- **Persistence** - Jobs will run at least once (except jobs that expire prior to being run).
+- **Persistence** - Jobs run at least once (unless they expire prior to being run).
-- **Idempotency** - Jobs can be set to run no more than once, even if multiple clients attempt to push the same job into the queue.
+- **Idempotency** - Under most circumstances, unique jobs run no more than once, even if multiple clients push the same unique job into the queue.
-- **Recurrences** - Jobs can be set to run on multiple dates and times using cron expressions.
+- **Recurrences** - Jobs can be scheduled to run on multiple dates and times using cron expressions.
 - **Schedule** - Jobs can be scheduled to run no sooner than a specific date and time.
 - **Expiration** - Jobs can be scheduled to run no later than a specific date and time.
-- **Delay** - Jobs can set to run after a time delay.
+- **Delay** - Jobs can be scheduled to run after a time delay.
-- **Retries** - A failed job can be retried a limited number of times.
+- **Retries** - Failed jobs are retried a limited number of times.
-- **Locking** - A job queue will lock jobs prior to running them.
-Jobs that do not complete prior to the lock timeout can be re-run.
-A worker can update a job's lock to continue to hold it past its initial timeout.
+- **Locking** - Workers lock jobs prior to running them.
+Jobs that do not complete prior to the timeout are re-run.
+Workers can update a job's lock to continue to hold it past its initial timeout.
-- **Priority** - Jobs can be set to run before other jobs (that are eligible to be run).
+- **Priority** - Jobs can be run before or after other jobs with the same eligiblity.
-- **Messages** - An application-defined message can be included with each job.
+- **Messages** - Jobs carry application-defined messages from clients to workers.
 - **Logging** - Workers can write log messages to a job's log stream.
 - **Results** - Workers can return a result to store with a job.
 - **Types** - Support for multiple job types in the same job queue.
 - **Events** - Job queues are event emitters and emit events when various actions occur.
 - **Promises** - Promise-based API (async/await).
 - **Metadata** - Jobs record the hostname &amp; PID of clients and workers, and the timing of job events.
-- **Plugins** - Pluggable data access layer for various database systems (MongoDB, SQLite, etc.)
+- **Plugins** - Pluggable data layer for various database systems (MongoDB, SQLite, etc.)

 ## Installation